SebastianSchirmer/sebastianschirmer.com/content/_index.md

 +++
-title = "A little bit about me" description = "About me" date = "2017-07-25" slug = "about"
+title = "Sebastian Schirmer - UX engineer and frontend developer" description = "About me" date = "2017-07-25" slug = "about"